Asymptotic Properties of Recursive Maximum Likelihood Estimation in Non-Linear State-Space Models: Results Related to Optimal Filter and Log-Likelihood Rate

-In this section, we study the stability and analytical properties of the optimal filter and its derivative.
-We also study the analytical properties of the average log-likelihood.
-The results presented here are a prerequisite for Theorem \ref{theorem1}, Part (i) and Lemma \ref{lemma2.5}.
-(Needless to say, we consider here only the results which are essential for the proof of Theorems \ref{theorem1}, \ref{theorem2} and not well-covered in the existing literature on optimal filtering.)
+In this section, we study the stability and analytical properties of the optimal filter and its derivative as well as some regularity properties of the log-likelihood rate.
+The results presented here are a prerequisite for Lemmas \ref{lemma2.5} and \ref{lemma3.3}.
+Note that we only consider here the results which are essential for the proof of Theorem \ref{theorem2} and not well-covered in the existing literature on optimal filtering.